josiasvfigueredo1985/typescript_advanced_level/README.md

 - **`webpack-cli`**
   - A command-line interface for Webpack, allowing you to run and configure Webpack from the terminal.

+### Detailed Folder Structure and Configurations
+#### Folders
+- **`.husky`**
+  - Pre-commit configurations, others settings can be added as well, such as pre-push and post-merge;
+  - The "_" folder store template files with proper names and extesions for each setting;
+  - In order to add other setting, copy the template file to the ".husky" as done with "pre-commit" setting.

+- **`.vscode`**
+  - Json files with custom configurations, no need to change.

+- **`dist`**
+  - Folder that store the bundled typescript file.

+- **`src/scripts`**
+  - All scripts containing the basics of typescript, although they are all parametrized with eslint, which is configured as detailed below.

+#### Files
+- **`.eslintignore`**
+  - Configuration file that lists the files and directories to be ignored by ESLint during code linting.

+- **`.eslintrc.json`**
+  - Main configuration file for ESLint, containing settings, rules, and plugins.
+You can customize this file according to your project’s linting requirements.

+- **`.gitignore`**
+  - Configuration file specifying files and directories to be ignored by Git.
+These items won’t be tracked or pushed to your repository.

+- **`.lintstagedrc.json`**
+  - Configuration file that defines commands to be executed on staged files before a commit.
+This is commonly used to run linters or formatters, for this project these commands are executed by Husky.

+- **`.prettierrc.json`**
+  - Configuration file for Prettier, a code formatter.
+It contains formatting rules like line width, tab width, and style preferences, for this project only a basic configuration was set due ESLint rules already cover all the rest.

+- **`package-lock.json`**
+  - Auto-generated file that ensures the consistency of installed node modules across environments.
+It records the exact version of each installed dependency.

+- **`package.json`**
+  - Core configuration file for a Node.js project.
+It includes metadata, scripts, dependencies, and versioning information for the project.

+- **`README.md`**
+  - A markdown file providing an overview of the project, including setup instructions, usage guidelines, and other important information you can add on here.

+- **`tsconfig.json`**
+  - Configuration file for TypeScript that specifies compiler options, file inclusions, and TypeScript version.
+It defines how the TypeScript code is compiled.

+- **`webpack.config.js`**
+  - Configuration file for Webpack, a module bundler.
+It defines how the project’s modules are compiled, bundled, and transformed.

 <style>
   .centered {
     text-align: center;